TRIBUNALS OF INQUIRY (EVIDENCE) ACT

 THE ALBERT HALLS,

 DUMBARTON ROAD, STIRLING

-it correct that you live at 5 Kent Road in Stirling?
+Is it correct that you live at 5 Kent Road in Stirling?

-Association in general.
-When did you first join the
+in general.
+When did you first join the Scout Association?

 until I was officially retired in April l993.

 In the early l970s can you recall what your role

 was within the Scout Association? - In l970 I was Group Scout Leader

 of the 4th/6th Stirling Group.
 In l97l, I was appointed Assistant